Julian22222/PRACTICE/Docker/README_Docker.md

 docker container prune //<-- delete all inactive containers in the list

-docker stop ContainerID //<-- to stop running Container
+docker stop ContainerID_or_containerName //<-- to stop running Container

-docker start ContainerID  //<-- if we have container in our list inactive containers (you can check that using this command--> docker ps -a)
+docker start ContainerID_or_containerName  //<-- if we have container in our list inactive containers (you can check that using this command--> docker ps -a)
 ```

 ### Give certain instructions for Docker